Cineplex Odeon Route 17 Triplex

+Located at the Garden State Plaza Shopping Center.
 Century’s Paramus Theatre opened as a single screen on June 30, 1965 with James Garner in “The Art of Love”.
-It was twinned on Octoner 29, 1971 in the waning days of the RKO-Stanley-Warner circuit.
+It was twinned on October 29, 1971 in the waning days of the RKO-Stanley-Warner circuit.
 The theatre was later renamed the RKO Stanley Warner Triplex.

 In its later years, this hard top box was run by Century Theatres which once had a strong presence in the New York metropolitan area.